TianqiYolanda/A-Guide-To-Scrambled-Eggs/README.md

 ![](scrambledeggs.jpg)

-###### For a more detailed tutorial, please visit [this place](https://www.incredibleegg.org/recipes/basic-scrambled-eggs/).
-Their tutorial is, admittedly, just a liiiittle more wonderful than this one.
+###### For a more detailed tutorial, please visit [this website](https://www.incredibleegg.org/recipes/basic-scrambled-eggs/).
+Their tutorial is, admittedly, just a _little_ more wonderful than this one.